lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Reducing a .csv file to a QR code...
 - can a standard ballot sized csv file fit into a .csv file?

+# input and clarity standard: a very long and vague story that needs to be very brief and clear: what are symbols and what gets printed?

 # Participant and Rules based process for maintaining and publishing about voting system and election
 -